projectcontour/contour/site/docs/master/grpc-tls-howto.md

     -extfile _integration/cert-contour.ext
 ```

-At this point, the contour cert and key are in the files `certs/contourcert.pem` and `certs/contourkey.pem` respectively.
+At this point, the contour certificate and key are in the files `certs/contourcert.pem` and `certs/contourkey.pem` respectively.

 ### Generating Envoy's keypair